 Theme 3.1 focuses on the management of biodiversity and ecosystem services within human-transformed landscapes.
-Often ecosystems are managed so as to maximize one or two services, thus leading to reduced biodiversity.
+Ecosystems are often managed so as to maximize one or two services, thus leading to reduced biodiversity.
 If multiple services are considered, the maintenance of biodiversity will likely be facilitated.
+However the spatial and temporal aspect of the representation of EGS remains a challenge.
+Accesses to spatial and temporal data remain a major obstacle to the characterization of EGS and the development of standardized approaches.
 The objective of this theme is to demonstrate how land use can influence the distribution of biodiversity, and consequently, the ecosystem services of that territory.
-Research in this theme also studies biodiversity planning and management by local and indigenous communities, including the role of perception and representation of biodiversity in conservation and decision-making.
+Research in this theme includes the role of perception and representation of biodiversity in decision-making regarding usage, management and conservation.

 Theme 3.2.
 From economic valuation of ecosystem goods and services to ecosystem natural capital accounts